redpen-cc/redpen-doc/source/validator.rst

 ParagraphStartWith
 ~~~~~~~~~~~~~~~~~~~

-ParagraphStartWith validator checks if the characters in the beggning of paragraphs follows the style.
+ParagraphStartWith validator checks to see if the characters at the beginning of paragraphs conforms to the correct style.

 .. table::

   ======================== ============= ========================================
   Property                 Default Value Description
   ======================== ============= ========================================
-  ``start_with``           " "           Characters in the beggning of paragraphs.
+  ``start_with``           " "           Characters in the beginning of paragraphs.
   ======================== ============= ========================================

 SpaceBetweenAlphabeticalWord
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-SpaceBetweenAlphabeticalWord validator checks if the alphabet words are surrounded with white spaces.
-This validator is used in Non-latin languages such as Japanese or Chrinese.
+SpaceBetweenAlphabeticalWord validator checks that alphabetic words are surrounded with whitespace.
+This validator is used in non-latin languages such as Japanese or Chinese.

 Contraction
 ~~~~~~~~~~~~

-Contraction validator throws a error when contractions are used in the documents in which more than half of verbs are written in non contracted form.
+Contraction validator throws an error when contractions are used in a document in which more than half of the verbs are written in non-contracted form.

 Spelling
 ~~~~~~~~~~~~

-Spelling validator throws a error if threre are spelling mistaks in the input documents.
-This validator works only in English documents.
+Spelling validator throws an error if there are spelling mistakes in the input documents.
+This validator only works for English documents.

 DoubledWord
 ~~~~~~~~~~~~~~

-DoubledWord validator throws a error if a word is used more than once.
-For example a input document has a following sentence, the validator reports a error since **good** is used twice.
+DoubledWord validator throws an error if a word is used more than once in a sentence.
+For example, if an input document contains the following sentence, the validator will report an error since **good** is used twice.

 .. code-block:: text

-  the good item is very good.
+  this good item is very good.

 .. table::